 2. If 3 players end up on the same number of points, their head-to-head results will decide.
-If there is no difference between them, a shoot-out will be played. ( 1 match, 3 balls )
+If there is no difference between them, their rank will be decided by draw.

-48 Players advance to the finals on Sunday.
-These players are divided again into groups of 12.
+60 Players will advance to the finals on Sunday.
+These players will be divided into groups of 10.
 These groups will be made based on the results of Saturday.

-The quarter finals (last 16) and semi finals (last 8) will be head-to-head matches, best of 5.
+The last 24, the quarter finals (last 12) and semi finals (last 6) will be head-to-head matches, best of 5.

-The best 4 players will then play the final.
+The best 3 players will then play the final.
 In this final each player can choose a machine.
 You have to start on the machine that you choose.
-4 4-player matches will be played.
-On each machine you can earn 9 points for 1st place, 5 points for 2nd place, 2 points for 3rd place and 0 points for 4th place.
+3 3-player matches will be played.
+On each machine you can earn 3 points for 1st place, 2 points for 2nd place and 1 point for 3rd place.

 For more details check the tournament scedule.

-Referees for the tournament will be Albert Nomden and Paul Jongma.
+Referees for the tournament will be Albert Nomden, Paul Jongma and Mark van der Gugten..